-Trust is the cornerstone of everything we engage in, whether tangible aspects or relationships.
+Trust is the cornerstone of everything we engage in, whether you are dating someone or married to them.

-Nothing is more important to our security and happiness in life than trust.
+Nothing is more critical to our security and happiness in life than trust.
 Relationships with no trust are the relationships that are more likely to fail.

 What might happen when trust is gone in a relationship?

 When trust is gone in a relationship, feelings of abandonment, anger, sorry, regret and sorrow can all arise.